Combined Force Captures Taliban Facilitator

 Compiled from International Security Assistance Force Joint Command News Releases

-WASHINGTON, Dec.
-27, 2011 – An Afghan-led and coalition-supported security force captured a Taliban facilitator during an operation in the Pul-e ?Alam district of Afghanistan’s Logar province today, military officials reported.
+WASHINGTON, Jan.
+27, 2012 – A combined Afghan and coalition security force captured a Taliban facilitator and detained several suspected insurgents during an operation in the Lashkar Gah district of Afghanistan’s Helmand province today, military officials reported.

 In other Afghanistan operations today: